Bob Hope Theatre

 10 people favorited this theater

-The Fox California Theatre was built in 1930 by the Fox West Coast Theatre circuit.
-It opened on October 14, 1930 with Spencer Tracy in “Up the River”.
-The Wurlitzer 3 manual 9 rank theatre organ had been saved from its original installation in the T&D/California Theatre, and was opened by organist Inez McNeil, who had been the original resident organist on the instrument.
+It reopened on October 14, 1930 with Spencer Tracy in “Up the River”.
+The Wurlitzer 3 manual 9 rank theatre organ had been retained in its original installation, and was opened by organist Inez McNeil, who had been the original resident organist on the instrument.

 Its glorious run of first run films lasted until 1969 when the Fox became a venue for second run movies.
 Finally, no longer able to support itself, the theatre closed in 1973.
 The original Wurlitzer organ had been removed from the theatre in the 1950’s.